 Once this mundane side is handled, you are free to concentrate on the different attractions offered by Dubai.

-The world’s tallest building with 160 storeys standing at 829 metres is a symbol of Dubai’s global presence.
+The world’s tallest building with 160 stories standing at 829 meters is a symbol of Dubai’s global presence.

 The largest resort of the Emirate, this was built resembling a traditional Arabian locale and bazaar.